tenable/terrascan/docs/getting-started/atlantis-integration.md

 ```
 (the variables in the example above must be set separately using `export` or similar shell methods)

-Additionally, before the first pull reqeust is processed, terrascan must be running in `server` mode:
+Additionally, before the first pull request is processed, terrascan must be running in `server` mode:

 ```
 terrascan server
 ```

-Once the systems are running, when atlantis is called via pull request, a comment/command of `atlantis plan` etc, terrascan will be called as part of the atlantis plan.
+Once the systems are running, when atlantis is called via pull request, or a comment of `atlantis plan`, terrascan will be called as part of the atlantis plan flow.
 Scan results will be placed in a comment on the pull request, and if issues are found the test will be marked as failed.

 ## Custom Atlantis Contaier
 (coming soon...)